Ashay Nigam

 + Where is precipitation behind?

-Users required answers.
-Dashboards weren’t the right surface for them.
+Users needed direct answers.
+Dashboards weren’t the right surface.

 Infrastructure Constraint Pressure